EXPLAINER-The poisoning of former Russian double agent Sergei Skripal

-LONDON, March 8 (Reuters) - A nerve agent was used to poison former Russian double agent Sergei Skripal and his daughter Yulia in the southern English city of Salisbury, Britain’s top counter-terrorism officer said.
+LONDON, March 13 (Reuters) - Former Russian double agent Sergei Skripal and his daughter Yulia remain critically ill in hospital after being poisoned with a nerve agent in the southern English city of Salisbury.

 At 4:15 p.m.
 (1615 GMT) on March 4, Wiltshire police got a call from a member of the public about two people who were acting strangely.